mrseanryan/gpt-summarizer/README.md

 Summarize text using ChatGPT or a local LLM, with support for multiple large text files, PDF files and translation.

+- outputs in YAML format, with title, short and long summaries, paragraph summaries and metadata.

 ## Features

 | Area                 | Feature                                                                                                                                                                                                                                                     |